farhadmohmand66/customer_care_chatBot/README.md

 Rasa chatbot for customer support and consultancy, integration with Django website
 ## Chatbot for customer support and consultancy services and integration with the website.
 There are several platforms available for chatbot development, but we used the Rasa framework for chatbot development and Django for website development.
-Rasa is an open framework for developing AI chatbots, while Django is a Python-based web framework.
+Rasa is an open source framework for developing AI chatbots, while Django is a Python-based web framework.
 Both frameworks are open-source.
-The chatbot is trained to answer basic customer questions and the FAQs are provided in a file named 'faqs.txt' in the project directory.
-You can ask the chatbot basic questions such as the company name, request help, product recommendations, password resets, payment methods, return policies, and shipping information.
+The chatbot is trained to answered the basic customer questions and the FAQs are provided in a file named 'faqs.txt' in the project directory.
+You can ask from chatbot basic questions such as the company name, request help, product recommendations, password resets, payment methods, return policies, and shipping information.
 Additionally, a form is available for placing orders.
 To activate the form, you can ask something like "I want to order something."
 The Rasa form will be activated and will ask for details such as your name and the item you want to order, such as pizza, burger, or sandwiches.